bagustris/disertasi-ser/s3_note.md

 an important research area, focusing in particular on how we can take advantage of large quantities of unlabeled examples, with unsupervised or semi-supervised learning.

+2019-06-12:
+- Working on dimensional emotion recognition (for cocosda?), the result from acoustic and text feature only shows a little improvement compared to acoustic only for text only.
+- Current architecture:
+  - Acoustic: 2 stack BLSTM
+  - Text: 2 stack LSTM
+  - Combination: 2 Dense layers
+- Current (best result):
+  - [mse: 0.4523394735235917, mape: 19.156075267531484, mae: 0.5276844193596124]
+- Need advance strategy for combination: hfusion, attention, tensor fusion???